speced/bikeshed/README.md

 * "TR" must contain a link that points to the latest version on /TR.
 * "Warning" must contain either "Obsolete" or "Not Ready", which triggers the appropriate warning message in the boilerplate.
 * "Previous Version" must contain a link that points to a previous (dated) version on /TR.
+* "At Risk" must contain an at-risk feature.
+Multiple lines can be provided.
+Each will be formatted as a list item in the Status section.

 Anything else put in the metadata block will be extracted and later put into the `<dl>` in the spec's header, using the keys and values you specify.